Born June 7,

-Rarreick was born on June 6, 1930 to Sidney and Laura
+Philomena Rarreick was born on June 6, 1930 to Sidney and Laura

 McElfresh Rarreick near Falmouth, KY.
-Named Sarretta, she was the youngest of four
+Named Sarretta, she was the

-children.
+youngest of four children.
 Lavonne and Eupha, her sisters, and Vincent,

 her brother, are deceased.
 Sarretta’s mother Laura died in 1935, and all

 four children lived and were educated at St. John’s Orphanage.
 Sarretta

 She entered St. Walburg Monastery in 1949 and received the name Sister Philomena when she became a novice in 1950.
 First profession followed in 1951, and perpetual profession in 1954.
 Sr. Philomena celebrated her silver jubilee in 1976, her golden in 2001, and diamond in 2011.

 Vigil service was held the evening of Sunday, January 21 with.
 The Mass of Christian Burial at 5:00 pm, Monday, January 22 at St. Walburg Monastery.
-Sr. Philomena will be interred in St. Walburg Monastery Cemetery on Tuesday morning.
+Sr. Philomena was interred in St. Walburg Monastery Cemetery.